nsidc/qgreenland/doc/user/how-to/troubleshooting.md

    impact on the layers themselves or the project usability.

-## I'm having other problems.
+## I am having other problems.
 How do I contact the QGreenland team?

 If you have feedback on or questions about the QGreenland data package, or want to contribute datasets to future QGreenland releases, please contact us at